-Application Process
+Application Process for SNAP Benefits

-The application process includes completing and filing an application form, being interviewed, and having certain information verified.
-In addition to using information supplied by the recipients, welfare agencies use data from other agencies, such as the Social Security Administration, the Internal Revenue Service, and the State employment security agency, to verify the household's identity, income, resources, and other eligibility criteria.
+The application process for SNAP benefits includes the completion and filing of an application form, an interview, and the verification of certain information.
+In addition to using information supplied by the applicants, State or county agencies use data from other agencies, such as the Social Security Administration, the Internal Revenue Service, and the State employment security agency, to verify the household's identity, income, resources, and other eligibility criteria.